 Most people only bother learning the words for ‘please’, ‘thank you’ and ‘beer’ in several languages.
 Even if you can’t be bothered to learn them at least write down a few relevant medical phrases in the language of each country you will be visiting.
 If you have an existing medical condition, allergies or need certain medication get the most important information translated into each language before you leave and always have the relevant notes on you so that you can thrust them into the hands of the right people.

 Not so relevant for some countries but a few jabs will be needed for the more exotic destinations.
-Tropical diseases can be particularly nasty and contagious and let’s face it you don’t really want to spend your precious travelling time festering in a hospital bed if it can be prevented.
+Tropical and/or rare diseases can be particularly nasty and contagious and let’s face it you don’t really want to spend your precious traveling time festering in a hospital bed if it can be prevented.
 Even if your trip is all very last minute it’s still worth booking in as quickly as possible to get right vaccinations.
 Check out the Public Health Authority of Canada website for more information on what you need and when you need to get it.
 Your doctor will also be able to let you know if any vaccinations are a no go for your particular condition or illness.

 Get the drugs

 No we aren’t talking about the party all night kind but the kind of drugs that could save you some serious headaches and cash when you are on your travels.
 Even simple medication such as over the counter painkillers and aspirin can be expensive abroad and lets face it you may not be sure what you are being given so get stocked up before you leave.

 If something does go wrong or you do get ill who you gonna call?
 Not Ghostbusters that’s for sure.
 Always have a family or friend’s contact details and your insurance telephone and policy numbers on hand.
 Make sure your emergency contact at home also has all of your insurance details and itinerary.
 If you can, try and let someone at home know you are ill so they can deal with insurance.
 Make a note of the emergency numbers for the countries you are staying in.